DFE-Digital/bat-design-history/app/posts/how-to/2024-01-17-how-to-write-markdown.md

 You should also put blank lines before and after a horizontal rule for compatibility.

 ```
-Put a blank line before...
+Put a blank line before

 ---

-...and after a horizontal rule.
+And after a horizontal rule.
 ```

 ## Code blocks